 A study released last week by the Institute for Policy Studies found that the federal government is spending $88 on the military for every dollar it spends on climate-related programs.

 The U.S. military budget for the current fiscal year is $647.5 billion, more than every other nation's military spending -- combined.

 Meanwhile, the fiscal 2008 budget for dealing with climate change is $7.37 billion.
 Of that amount, only $212 million -- about the cost of one day of the U.S. occupation of Iraq -- is spent on helping developing nations come up with clean, renewable energy sources.

 If you're looking for a note of optimism, that 88-to-1 ratio is actually an improvement.
 Over the previous five years, the United States has spent $3.5 trillion on the military versus $37 billion on climate change -- a 97 to 1 ratio.

 The other bit of good news is that even our military leaders are starting to recognize climate change as a national security issue.

 The Pentagon and the intelligence community have produced several reports over the past few years predicting that climate change has the potential to make bad political situations even worse.
-They foresee resource wars over food and water, and political and humanitarian crises that could easily spin out of control.

 Yet the Pentagon is getting more research and development money -- $77 billion -- this year to come up with new killing technologies, while only about $4 billion will go for climate change R&D.